-Interviewed by Graham Lock in the New Musical Express, 14 October 1978, vocalist Danny Wigley summed up the Desperate Bicycles' independent stance: "...the biggest hurdle is just believing you've still got some control over your life, that you can go out and do it."
-The first pressing sold out within four months, resulting in a profit of £210.
-Using this money, a second pressing of 1,000 was made, which sold out in a fortnight.
-The profit from that was used to finance the pressing of their second release, The Medium Was Tedium/Don't Back The Front in July 1977 (Figure 03).
-Again, both tracks were pressed on each side of the record, and it featured a lyrical continuation from their debut - the words "it was easy, it was cheap, go and do it!" formed the chorus of the first song.
-During the final verse, Wigley voices his frustration with the hesitance of others to get involved, and to form their own bands: "I'm sick of telling people that they're capable too / They don't want to believe me and there ain't just a few..."
-The song goes on to make Wigley's ambitions to inform, educate and spur others to action clear, communicated now more as a form of instruction to the listener, rather than a self-reflective narrative; "So if you can understand / Go and join a band.
-It was easy, it was cheap, go and do it!"
+Interviewed by Graham Lock in the New Musical Express, 14 October 1978, vocalist Danny Wigley summed up the Desperate Bicycles' independent stance: 'the biggest hurdle is just believing you've still got some control over your life, that you can go out and do it'.
+The first pressing sold out within four months, resulting in a profit of £210.00.
+Using this money, a second pressing of 1000 was made, which sold out in a fortnight.
+The profit from that was used to finance the pressing of their second release, 'The Medium Was Tedium'/'Don't Back The Front' in July 1977.
+Again, both tracks were pressed on each side of

-Fig.03 Desperate Bicycles The Medium Was Tedium/Don't Back The Front (Refill Records 1977).
+Figure 5: Desperate Bicycles, 'The Medium Was Tedium'/'Don't Back The Front' (Refill Records 1977).
 Design by Diana Fawcett.